 Statement on the release of Census income, poverty, and health insurance data for 2021

 We cannot do this work alone!
-Sign up here to take action with us.
 Your involvement helps ensure all Mainers have food in the fridge, a place to call home, and the health care they need and deserve.

 This week, the Census Bureau released an important set of data on changes in U.S. income, poverty, and health insurance levels for 2021.
 We pay close attention to these data because it’s the best way to see how poverty was affected when policies changed.
 In 2021, our elected officials in Washington were aiming to protect millions of Americans with low income from hardship due to the pandemic by passing economic security policies like the enhanced child tax credit, the earned income tax credit, enhanced unemployment insurance, stimulus payments, and health care subsidies.